WeegeeNumbuh1/FlightGazer/README.md

 ```
 sudo bash FlightGazer/FlightGazer-init.sh
 ```
-which will set up everything needed to run FlightGazer and then will start FlightGazer afterwards. ([Click here to view what the init.sh file does](#-misc))
+which will set up everything needed to run FlightGazer and then will start FlightGazer afterwards.<br>
+If you'd like to change the setup behavior before the first run, [check out the options](#-optional-behaviors).<br>([Click here to view what the init.sh file does](#-misc))
 </details>
 <details><summary>if running Windows</summary>